SwanseaUniversityMedical/concept-library/CodeListLibrary_project/clinicalcode/tests/testing_playbook.md

 ## 9. Continuous Integration

 Integration of Pytest into the project's CI/CD pipeline, specifying Python versions, and including test coverage checks in CI.
+Concept Library has integrated pipline for the tests but it is advisable to not change the /env/remotetest.compose.env file

 ## 10. Code Review